 Sure, they could bookmark them.

-After awhile their bookmark bars become crowded or a distraction.
+After a while, their bookmark bars become crowded or a distraction.
 Make it easier on them and bookmark their classroom.
 Then they can navigate from there to locations you provide.

-2. Assignments from another website.
+2. Assignments on another website.

 Use the feed to link students to another website where you have posted assignments.
 I do this with Boom Cards.
-Instead of having my students navigate through the Boom website to find their assignments, I link directly with a “hyper play link”.
+Instead of having my students navigate through the Boom website to find their assignments, I link directly to a “hyper play link”.

 This limits the steps they need to take to sign in and it also works as a reminder of what they have on their “to-do” list.
 Seeing the link in their feed reminds them of what they need to finish.

 3. Post an “exit ticket” question.